Kingston upon Thames: Education

 Kingston is the location of Kingston University and Kingston College.
-Primary schools in the town include Latchmere School, Fernhill School, King Athelstan School and St Agatha's Catholic Primary School.
+Primary schools in the town include Latchmere School, Fernhill School, St Luke's School, King Athelstan School and St Agatha's Catholic Primary School.
 Secondary schools in the town include The Kingston Academy, Tiffin School, Tiffin Girls' School and Kingston Grammar School, all of which have large catchment areas across Greater London and Surrey.

 The growth and development of Kingston Polytechnic, and its transformation into Kingston University in 1992, has made Kingston a university town.

 Religious sites

 The 12th-century All Saints Church serves the Church of England parish of Kingston which lies ecclesiastically in the Diocese of Southwark, although there has been a church in Kingston since at least 838.
 The suffragan or Area Bishop of Kingston is the Rt Rev Dr Richard Cheetham.
 Other Anglican churches in Kingston, of more recent date, are St John the Evangelist and St Luke.

 Kingston lies in the Roman Catholic Archdiocese of Southwark, and there is a Roman Catholic Church dedicated to Saint Agatha.

 Kingston is also the home of the Kingston Surbiton & District Synagogue.
 It also has a Quaker meeting house, a Mosque and a Sikh Gurdwara.

 Lady Booth Road, formerly Fairfield Road, is named to commemorate the former location of the Salvation Army citadel.